Close

 Student and Academic Visas

-Student visas accommodate enrollment in recognized educational institutions.
-Requirements include acceptance letters, financial proof, and academic credentials.
+Student visas are required for enrollment in recognized educational institutions in Bermuda.
+Requirements include acceptance letters from approved Bermudian educational institutions, financial proof demonstrating ability to cover tuition and living expenses, and relevant academic credentials.
 Duration aligns with study program length, with extension possibilities for continued education.

 Transit and Special Categories

-Transit visas allow brief stopovers up to 24 hours for onward travel.
+Transit visas allow brief stopovers up to 24 hours for onward travel to another destination.
 Diplomatic and official visas serve government representatives and international organization personnel.
-Family reunion visas facilitate visits to Bermudian residents and citizens.
+Family members of Bermudians arriving to take up residence do not require a multiple re-entry visa but must produce a current letter from the Government of Bermuda confirming their relationship status.

 04